adaltas/node-nikita/docs/content/action/metadata/templated.md

 ## Dynamic references

 It is not required to refer directly to a property.
 A property may refer to another property which itself refers to another property.
 Properties do not need to be set in any particular order.
-Their value are dynamically resolved and an error is thrown in case of a circular reference.
+Their value is dynamically resolved and an error is thrown in case of a circular reference.

 ```js
 nikita({